Natram1zh/Apex-Legends-Config-And-Tweaks/README.md

 # News
 - Most of the time prediction error is server related problem.
-It has nothing to do with autoexec (unless you have a bad internet) so don't say I get prediction error because of using this autoexec, In some case yes but most of the time it is no. OG players can understand this, apex always has bad server.
+It has nothing to do with autoexec (unless you have a bad internet or micro stutters) so don't say I get prediction error because of using this autoexec, In some case yes but most of the time it is no. OG players can understand this, apex always has bad server.
 Personally I suffer this problem while playing rank.
 <p float="left">
   <img src="_Images/Prediction%20Error%20Explanation%20By%20Dev.png" width="793" />
 </p>